duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

 - SaferCPlusPlus supports the mixing of "safe" and (high-performance) "unsafe" code at a granular level, where Clang/LLVM Sanitizers apply to entire modules, or as in the case of the MemorySanitizer, all modules, requiring recompilation of any linked libraries.
 - Clang's ThreadSanitizer tries to detect data race bugs, while SaferCPlusPlus provides [data types](#asynchronously-shared-objects) that eliminate the possibility of data race bugs (and a superset we call "object race" bugs).

 Clang/LLVM Sanitizers are intended for debugging purposes, not to be used in deployed executables.
 As such, by design, some of their debugging convenience features themselves introduce [opportunities](http://seclists.org/oss-sec/2016/q1/363) for malicious exploitation.
 SaferCPlusPlus on the other hand, is designed to be used in deployed executables, as well as for debugging and testing.
 And that's reflected in its performance, security and "completeness of solution".
-So it's not really SaferCPlusPlus "versus" Clang/LLVM Sanitizers.
-They are not incompatible, and there's no reason you couldn't use both simultaneously, although there would be significant redundancies.
+But SaferCPlusPlus and the Clang/LLVM Sanitizers are not incompatible, and there's no reason you couldn't use both simultaneously, although there would be significant redundancies.

 ### SaferCPlusPlus versus Rust

 C++ and Rust differ significantly in many ways, but SaferCPlusPlus is primarily concerned with addressing memory safety so here we'll consider only that aspect.
 Given that, what's most notable is the similarities between SaferCPlusPlus and Rust, considering they were developed independently.

 Probably the main issue when it comes to memory safety is the relationship between pointers/references and object deallocation.
-So it's interesting that Rust and SaferCPlusPlus decided on roughly corresponding sets of (safe) pointer/reference types:
+So it's notable that Rust and SaferCPlusPlus decided on roughly corresponding sets of (safe) pointer/reference types:

 Rust | SaferCPlusPlus
 ---- | --------------